Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 \subsection{Contractive constraint on cost}

 In SAC, each action is calculated such that \eqref{improve_condition} is satisfied.
 However, in general, this does not ensure that the cost will follow a decreasing trend.
-The explanation lies in the fact that \eqref{improve_condition} and \eqref{djdlam_first_order} only guarantee that the cost will improve relative to a nominal input in the current time step, but not necessarily across time steps.
+The explanation lies in the fact that \eqref{improve_condition} only guarantees that the cost will improve relative to a nominal input in the current time step, but not necessarily across time steps.
 As an example, Fig.~\ref{fig:sac_vs_isac}c shows a general scenario where condition \eqref{improve_condition} is met.
-In this case, the system will most likely not meet the desired specifications encoded in the cost, since the latter is not decreasing with time.
-Thus, even if \eqref{improve_condition} is satisfied, closed-loop stability cannot be guaranteed.
+In this case, the system does not meet the desired specifications encoded in the cost, since the latter is not decreasing with time.
+Thus, even if \eqref{improve_condition} is satisfied, closed-loop stability cannot be established in SAC.

+A solution to this problem is to modify condition \eqref{improve_condition} such that \eqref{Jtrack} sufficiently ``contracts" between time steps \cite{de2000contractive,camponogara2002distributed,xie2008first,ferrari2009model}.
+Contractive constraints have been widely used in the MPC literature to show closed-loop stability as an alternative to methods relying on a terminal (region) constraint \cite{chen1998nonlinear,mayne2000constrained,fontes2001general,grune2011nonlinear,lee2011model,mayne2014model}.
+A disadvantage of the latter is that they require the computation of a terminal region, which has to be calculated separately for each system of interest \cite{chen2003terminal,yu2009enlarging,SOSderivParrilo2000}.
+On the contrary, the contractive constraint approach can be applied to a variety of examples without modification and is easier to implement.